PacificBiosciences/pbpipeline-helloworld-resources/README.md

 ## Testing Pipelines

 The recommended model is to create a testkit job using a testkit.cfg file that references a small input dataset types.
-This intergration test framework will help debug pipeline and tool contracts from the *both* the commandline as well as from the services.
+This integration test framework will help debug pipeline and tool contracts from the *both* the commandline as well as from the services.

 Example testkit jobs are in `testkit-data`